manipalroboticssg/campus-sherpa/Synopsis/synopsis.md

 ## Introduction

 Robots have a lot of potential in things like the service industry, especially for guiding peopel around massize campuses such as educational institutions.
-There's a lot of service robots that are used in the hotel industry in this manner, but none that do this for the outdoors.
+There's a lot of service robots that are used in the hotel industry in this manner, but none that do this for the outdoors.ddd

 > Write something else here